UniqueNetwork/nft-workshop/README.md

 # Tutorial: Create your own NFT Collection

+## Who is this tutarial for

+This tutorial is created for technologically skillful people (e.g. game developers) who desire to create NFT collections from auto-generated images such as Substrapunks, Crypto-kitties, etc.

+## Prerequisites

+  * OS: Ubuntu 18.04 or 20.04
+  * NodeJS 16 or up
+  * Image editor of your choice

 ## Step 1: Design image parts

 The image parts should generally include some background and combinable parts with transparent background.
 Store them in `images` folder.
 In this example the background images are stoted in `ball*.png` files like this one: